Sufyan Moqim

-Sufiyan Muqeem (born 15 November 1999) is a Pakistani cricketer who plays as a left-arm wrist spin bowler for the Pakistan national team.
+Sufyan Moqim (born 15 November 1999) is a Pakistani cricketer who plays as a left-arm wrist spin bowler for the Pakistan national team.
 He represents Dolphins in domestic cricket and Peshawar Zalmi in the Pakistan Super League.

 Early life

-Sufiyan Muqeem hails from the Baithak Balouch town located in Pallandri Tehsil, where he played with tape ball but due do lack of facilities he later moved to Rawalpindi, playing club cricket and later first-class cricket.
+Sufyan Moqim hails from the town of Baithak Awan Abad in Sudhanoti District, Azad Kashmir where he played with tape ball but due do lack of facilities he later moved to Rawalpindi, playing club cricket and later first-class cricket.
 He has played for the Sabih Azhar Cricket Academy.

 Early career

-In July 2023, Muqeem finished with figures of 3 for 66 in his ten overs in the final as Pakistan A defeated India A to win the ACC Emerging Teams Asia Cup.
+In July 2023, Moqim finished with figures of 3 for 66 in his ten overs in the final as Pakistan A defeated India A to win the ACC Emerging Teams Asia Cup.

 On 3 October 2023, he made his Twenty20 International debut for Pakistan against Hong Kong taking two wickets at the Asian Games.

-In January 2024, Muqeem underwent an operation on his left knee.
+In January 2024, Moqim underwent an operation on his left knee.

 In October 2024, he played as part of the Pakistan Shaheens at the ACC Emerging Teams Asia Cup who were defeated in the semi-final by Sri Lanka A.

 International career

-In December 2024, during T20 International series against Zimbabwe, Sufiyan Muqeem delivered a record-equalling bowling performance, taking 5 wickets while conceding just 3 runs in a match.
+In December 2024, during T20 International series against Zimbabwe, Sufyan Moqim delivered a record-equalling bowling performance, taking 5 wickets while conceding just 3 runs in a match.
 This remarkable feat matched the world record for the fewest runs conceded for a men's T20I five-wicket haul.
 His spell was instrumental in his team's victory and showcased his potential in international cricket.

+Franchise career

+Pakistan Super League

+In May 2026, Moqim was included in the PSL XI for his performances during the PSL 2026: playing for Peshawar Zalmi, he finished the tournament as the leading wicket-taker with 22 wickets at an average of 14.40 and an economy rate of 7.20, earning the Player of the Tournament award.
+He began his campaign with figures of 4/32 against the eventual runners-up, Kingsmen, in his second match, before taking three wickets in each of his next four matches.
+He concluded the tournament with strong performances in both the qualifier and the final, recording combined figures of 3/48 across eight overs.